-Eric Freedman is associate professor of journalism and former associate dean of International Studies and Programs.
-During his 20-year reporting career, he covered public affairs, environmental issues and legal affairs for newspapers in New York and Michigan, winning a Pulitzer Prize for coverage of a legislative corruption scandal.
-He teaches public affairs reporting, international journalism, feature writing and media law and serves as director of the School’s Capital News Service, a professional-level internship program in which students cover state government for more than 25 newspapers and online news outlets across Michigan.
+Eric Freedman is Professor of Journalism and former Associate Dean of International Studies and Programs.
+During his 20-year newspaper career, he covered public affairs, environmental issues and legal affairs for newspapers in New York and Michigan, winning a Pulitzer Prize for coverage of a legislative corruption scandal.
+He teaches environmental journalism and serves as Director of the Knight Center for Environmental Journalism.
+He also teaches public affairs reporting, international journalism, feature writing and media law and serves as Director of the school’s Capital News Service, a professional-level internship program in which students cover state government for more than 25 newspapers and online news outlets across Michigan.
 Freedman earned his bachelor’s degree in government from Cornell University, his law degree from New York University and his master’s degree in resource development from MSU.
-Internationally, he has taught journalism as a Fulbright senior scholar in Lithuania and Uzbekistan and led workshops and seminars for professional journalists in Central Asia.
+Internationally, he has taught journalism as a Fulbright scholar in Lithuania and Uzbekistan, led workshops and seminars for professional journalists in Central Asia, and lectured to students in Singapore, Russia, Kazakhstan, Uzbekistan, Japan and Kyrgyzstan.

 JRN 420 Capital News Service